This policy was last updated on 10 January 2024

 If you do not wish us to store your information

 You can say ‘no’ to a request for consent to store your information.
-If you do that we may hold an anonymous record of our interaction for our own records, for funders etc. If we cannot store your information, this may affect our ability to provide services to you.
+If you do that, we may hold an anonymous record of our interaction for our own records, for funders etc. If we cannot store your information, this may affect our ability to provide services to you.

 If you change your mind

 You can withdraw consent if you first agreed to us holding your information, but then change your mind later.
 For example, we might want to let other people within the Age UK group have your details, so that they can contact you with relevant information, or about services or projects they offer which suit your circumstances.
-If you are later contacted by them but wish that contact to stop please contact us.
+If you are later contacted by them but wish that contact to stop, please contact us.